LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-the-drifters-there-goes-my-baby/index.md

 banner:
   - imported/kortzers-sunday-jams-the-drifters-there-goes-my-baby/image983.jpeg
 description: >-
   Today is going to be my final Sunday Jam!
-I&#39;ve thoroughly enjoyed selecting the sounds of Sunday for the last year or so but now is time for me to hand over the baton to good friend and colleague, Howard Made.
+I've thoroughly enjoyed selecting the sounds of Sunday for the last year or so but now is time for me to hand over the baton to good friend and colleague, Howard Made.
 Sunday Jams has been a sobering duty each weekend, often waking late in the [...]Read More...
 published: true
 tags: feature
 featured: false